ericsnowcurrently/cpython/Doc/library/concurrent.interpreters.rst

    :class:`~concurrent.futures.InterpreterPoolExecutor`
       combines threads with interpreters in a familiar interface.

+   :ref:`execcomponents`
+       more details about how interpreters fit into Python's execution model

     ..
 XXX Add references to the upcoming HOWTO docs in the seealso block.

    :ref:`isolating-extensions-howto`